Deci-AI/super-gradients/documentation/source/Checkpoints.md

 ...
 ```

-- `resume=True`: Continues the latest run within the same experiment.
-- `run_id`: Continues a specific run within the same experiment, identified by the run ID.
-- `resume_path`: Branches off from a specific checkpoint, creating a new run.

 #### 1. Resuming the Latest Run

-By setting `resume=True`, SG will resume training from the last checkpoint within the same experiment.
+By setting `resume=True`, SuperGradients will resume training from the last checkpoint within the same experiment.

 Example: